 ExpressVPN rounds out our third choice as the best VPN for Canada.
 What makes ExpressVPN stand out?
-It offers great speeds, excellent security, reliable apps, and is a good option for streaming Netflix.
+It offers great speeds, excellent security, reliable apps, and is a good option for streaming.
 ExpressVPN’s apps include a Network Lock feature (kill switch) that integrates with the operating system firewall to block all non-VPN traffic if the connection drops.
 Traffic is encrypted via 256-bit AES encryption using the OpenVPN or IKEv2 protocols.
 It also now supports the Lightway protocol, which is similar to WireGuard.

 Do you want an easy-to-use VPN that supports a wide range of devices?
 ExpressVPN could be the service you are looking for.
 It is a great choice with support for all major operating systems and platforms.
 Their apps are clean and minimal, while also integrating all the crucial features you expect from a VPN.
 It ranks as one of the best VPNs for Windows and does well with all operating systems.
 Here is the ExpressVPN Windows app:

 While many VPNs suffer from privacy scandals and various setbacks, ExpressVPN has a squeaky-clean track record going back many years.
 It has undergone independent security audits by Cure53 and even had its no-logs policies audited and verified by PWC.
 It also runs all servers in RAM-disk mode to ensure no information can be stored or seized by third parties (see the TrustedServer feature).

 As we discovered in the ExpressVPN review, the speeds with Lightway are good, although not quite as fast as with NordVPN or Surfshark, which both support WireGuard.
 ExpressVPN currently has over 3,000 server locations in 94 countries around the world.
 This puts it on par with Surfshark and IPVanish.
 And while many VPNs are getting blocked with Netflix and other streaming services, ExpressVPN continues to get through and is currently one of the best VPNs for Netflix with 24/7 access to many libraries.

 ExpressVPN is based in the British Virgin Islands, an excellent privacy jurisdiction outside of the Five Eyes surveillance countries.
 For support, they offer 24/7 live chat and email, as well as a 30-day money-back guarantee with all subscriptions.